jhon1125572/AL1/restful/Team1/users.md

   ```
 **Create photo**
 ----
-  Returns json data about a photo created.
+  Create a new user and returns json data about a user created.

 * **URL**

-  /photos/
+  /api/v1/users

 * **Method:**